How to fix URLs with noindex, follow directives

 Search Engine Round Table

-How to check the issue
+How to Check the Issue

 Using any browser is enough to check the issue.
 Open the source code of the flawed page.
 To do this, click the right mouse button at any spot of the page and choose “browse the code” option, or apply an online tool.